mozclubzeal/mozclubzeal.github.io/README.md

-# mozclubzeal.github.io
+# Mozilla Club Zeal Website

-Landing page of Mozilla Club Zeal
+This is the website that serves as the point of information about Mozilla Club Zeal and it's activities.
+Feel like something needs to be changed?
+Feel free to submit a pull request. :)